How to turn off Live Photos on iPhone step by step

 1. Remove duplicate images and similar photos

-Delete your duplicate pics instantly
+How to delete your duplicate pics instantly:

 1. Install the app on your iPhone.